alaudet/raspi-sump/README.md

 # What's New

-Version 1.9 - `Systemd` now replaces `rsumpmonitor.py`/`checkpid.py`.
+Version 1.9 - `Systemd` is now an option to replace crontab.
 Control all Raspi-Sump services and Chart creation timers with `Systemd`.

+You can continue using crontab if you prefer.

 See the [changelog](https://github.com/alaudet/raspi-sump/blob/master/changelog) for the latest information on Raspi-Sump features.

 # Supported Versions of Raspbian / Raspberry Pi OS

 Raspi-Sump is currently supported on Raspberry Pi OS (Bullseye) and Raspian (Buster)

+Plans are in the works for Raspberry Pi OS Bookworm.
+However changes to Python require a rethink on how Raspi-Sump is installed.
+More to come.
+For the time being, Bookworm is not supported.

 # Discord Group